Take the guesswork out of wine and food pairing at Sonoma County wineries that offer gourmet bites with flights of wine.

 Why aren’t there more restaurants in wineries?
 By law, only a handful of California wineries are allowed to have full-service restaurants.
 But Sonoma County allows wineries to offer gourmet bites (ask about vegetarian options, and chefs are often happy to accommodate) with a flight of wine for educational purposes … and what a great-tasting education.
 Here are 10 top destinations for wine and food pairing:

-Named twice by OpenTable as the “Best Restaurant in America” in an online survey of their users, the winery’s five-course wine and food pairing is offered on a set schedule at a horseshoe-shaped bar in an elegant annex to the tasting room.
+Named twice by OpenTable as the “Best Restaurant in America” in an online survey of their users, the winery’s multi-course wine and food pairing is offered on a set schedule at a horseshoe-shaped bar in an elegant annex to the tasting room.
 Hitching white wines to pan-seared day boat scallops and cucumber gazpacho, and pairing sumptuous Rockpile Cabernet with grilled flat iron steak, chanterelles and smoked smashed potatoes, the tasting flight builds to a palate-winning crescendo of flavor.

 Get acquainted with one of the newer additions to the Sonoma Carneros district via their “Palate Play” seated food pairing.
-Like many of these experiences, it may seem like one of the pricier options on the tasting menu—until you meet the food.
+Like many of these experiences, it may seem like one of the pricier options on the tasting menu — until you meet the food.
 The menu changes with each season: a sample lineup includes prawn, fried game hen with waffle and Fuji apple slaw, beets with crispy kale, and duck cassoulet with bacon and huckleberries.
 Small bites, big flavors, and a sweeping view of the Carneros.

 One’s bouche cannot fail to be amused by the Lilliputian creations of Kendall-Jackson’s chefs.
 Many of the ingredients arrive fresh from the winery’s culinary garden, just steps outside the door.
 Learn how tiny accents of herbs and fruit can affect the harmony of wine and food in surprising ways.